 Your vaccination provider can access AIR using Health Professional Online Services to check your or your child’s immunisation history.
 This is useful if they haven’t seen you or your child before and it’ll help them decide what vaccinations are due and when.

-If your child received vaccinations overseas, take evidence of these to your Australian vaccination provider who will update the AIR.
-They’ll check your child has received the correct vaccinations to meet the National Immunisation Program Schedule.
-If your child is missing any vaccinations, they will recommend a catch up schedule of these vaccinations.
+If you or your child received vaccinations overseas, take evidence of these to your Australian vaccination provider who will update the AIR.
+They’ll check the correct vaccinations were received to meet the National Immunisation Program Schedule.
+If there are any missing vaccinations, they will recommend a catch up schedule of these vaccinations.

 If you’ve recently arrived in Australia and need your child's immunisation evidence translated into English, read more about the Free Translating Service on the Department of Social Services website.